ubccr/software-layer/README.md

 $ ./fetch-dev-tarballs.sh
 ```

-5. Source CCR's init scripts to setup your enviroment.
+5. Source CCR's init scripts to setup your environment.
 This will also setup
 lmod and the necessary easybuild config settings used at CCR:

 ```